Comfort and Style: How to Break in Loafers

 — Marilyn Monroe

 The same goes for the blow-drying technique.
-It will only work on your shoes if it’s genuine leather (please don't blow-dry your synthetic loafers because you will end up damaging them), and to be very honest with you, I didn’t notice a big difference even with actual leather.
+It will only work on your shoes if they're genuine leather (please don't blow-dry your synthetic loafers, or you will end up damaging them), and, to be very honest with you, I didn’t notice a big difference even with actual leather.

 So…what can you do to break in your new loafers?